 All Visual Art majors must participate in a faculty review of their studio work midway through their tenure in the Art and Art History Department.
 A portfolio representing all studio courses taken at The College will be presented during the spring semester of their sophomore year.
 Transfer students will have the review during the second semester of their junior year.
 The review is pass/fail.

-All TCNJ Visual Arts and Art Education majors are required to participate in a Sophomore Review midway through their tenure (i.e., sophomore Spring semester) in the Department of Art and Art History.
+All TCNJ Visual Arts majors are required to participate in a Sophomore Review midway through their tenure (i.e., sophomore Spring semester) in the Department of Art and Art History.
 Participation is required of all Sophomore-level students who began as freshmen at TCNJ and transfer students below junior status (i.e., 15.99 units or below) at the time of acceptance to the college.
 Transfer students who entered the college as juniors are exempt from the Sophomore Review, as their admissions portfolio served as the qualifying review.

 The Sophomore Review has two components: an Art Portfolio that must be posted on SlideRoom, and an in-person meeting with faculty.
 The review is graded on the basis of pass/fail.

 Students are required to demonstrate a firm understanding of the primary objectives of their course of study and faculty will evaluate students’ strengths and discuss areas that may require further development.

 The Art Portfolio must include: (a) Personal background information; (b) Two works from each studio course completed at TCNJ; and (c) A written narrative statement.

 The in-person meeting will consist of a 15-20 minute review with a faculty panel.